etolopez/etolopez/README.md

 - 🔭 I’m currently working on an app that connects dogs to dog walkers locally.
 - 🌱 I’m currently learning more about Python and it's components.
-- 👯 I’m looking to collaborate on apps that help people have better and day-to-day experiences.
+- 👯 I’m looking to collaborate on apps that help people have better day-to-day experiences.
 - 📫 How to reach me: linkedin.com/etolopez / instagram.com/lightsaint / twitter.com/etohacearte
 - ⚡ Fun fact: No one loves coffee more than I do.